DanielPollithy/GIAnT/docs/sphinx/Guides.rst

 .........

 The entities of your image annotations are expressed by tokens.
-TransliterationApplication becomes handy when these tokens interact with each others or the important information lays in "between" them.
+GIAnT becomes handy when these tokens interact with each others or the important information lays in "between" them.
 (This is also the case where graph databases can serve with their graph query languages.)

 .. image:: sources/images/screenshots/book.PNG